aadennis/ProtractorSandbox/README.md

 To run the tests, in a command window, type:<br>
 <b>protractor conf.js</b>

-This assumes that a) you have a file conf.js in the current directory, b) for anything to happen, that conf.js references a spec2.js (right now)
+This assumes that <br>
+a) you have a file conf.js in the current directory, <br>
+b) for anything to happen, that conf.js references a spec2.js (right now)